darrylcousins/django-autocomplete/README.rst

 Changelist Search
 *****************

-`class:django_autocomplete.widgets.SearchInput` can be used in the bootstrapped3_ admin list views to provide autocomplete search for autocomplete enabled models.
+class:`django_autocomplete.widgets.SearchInput` can be used in the bootstrapped3_ admin list views to provide autocomplete search for autocomplete enabled models.